Maximally stretched laminations on geometrically finite hyperbolic manifolds

 \subsection{Organization of the paper}

-Section~\ref{sec:prelim} contains reminders and basic facts on geometrical finiteness, Lipschitz maps, and convex interpolation in~$\HH^n$.
+Section~\ref{sec:prelim} contains reminders and basic facts on geometrical finiteness, Lipschitz maps, and convex interpolation in the real hyperbolic space~$\HH^n$.
 In Section~\ref{sec:Kirszbraun} we recall the classical Kirszbraun--Valentine theorem and establish an equivariant version of it for amenable groups.
 We then derive general properties of the stretch locus in Section~\ref{sec:stretchlocus}.
 In Section~\ref{sec:Kirszbraunopt} we prove an optimized, equivariant Kirszbraun--Valentine theorem for geometrically finite representations of discrete groups; this yields in particular Theorems \ref{thm:lamin} and~\ref{thm:Kirszbraunequiv}, as well as Corollary~\ref{cor:CC'}.
 In Section~\ref{sec:lipcont} we examine the continuity properties of the minimal Lipschitz constant $C(j,\rho)$; in particular, we prove Proposition~\ref{prop:contCcc}.
-In Section~\ref{sec:properactions} we apply the theory to properly discontinuous actions on $G=\PO(n,1)$ (proving Theorems \ref{thm:adm}, \ref{thm:deformcompact}, \ref{thm:deform}), and in Section~\ref{sec:Thurston} we generalize the Thurston metric on Teichm\"uller space (proving Proposition~\ref{prop:generalThurston}).
+In Section~\ref{sec:properactions} we apply the theory to properly discontinuous actions on $G=\PO(n,1)$ (proving Theorems \ref{thm:adm}, \ref{thm:deformcompact}, and~\ref{thm:deform}), and in Section~\ref{sec:Thurston} we generalize Thurston's asymmetric metric on Teichm\"uller space (proving Proposition~\ref{prop:generalThurston}).
 In Section~\ref{sec:dim2} we focus on the case $n=2$: we recover and extend results of Thurston for $C(j,\rho)>1$, and discuss the nature of the stretch locus for $C(j,\rho)<1$.
 Finally, in Section~\ref{sec:ex} we give a number of examples and counterexamples designed to make the theory more concrete while pointing out some subtleties.
-We collect useful formulas in Appendix~\ref{sec:appendix}, and open questions in Appendix~\ref{sec:questions}.
+We collect useful formulas in Appendix~\ref{sec:appendix}, technical facts on geometrically finite representations in Appendix~\ref{sec:conv-fundamental}, and open questions in Appendix~\ref{sec:questions}.

 \textit{Note.} We have tried, inside each section, to clearly separate the arguments needed for the convex cocompact case from the ones specific to the cusps.
 Skipping the latter should decrease the length of the paper substantially.